d6p/azure-quickstart-templates/safekit-cluster-farm/README.md

 ## <a name="use"></a>How to use

 Click the "Deploy to Azure" button at the beginning of this document to deploy the load balancing cluster.
+Please create a new resource group.

 After deployment, go to the resource group's 'Microsoft.Template' deployment output panel (Home > Resource Groups > YourResourceGroup - Deployments) and: